shraddhabhat06/TodoList/README.md

 This is a simple Todo List web application developed using HTML, CSS, and Vanilla JavaScript.

 Features:
-Add new task
+Add new task,
-Mark task as completed
+Mark task as completed,
 Delete task

 Technologies Used:
-HTML
+HTML,
-CSS
+CSS,
 Vanilla JavaScript